Ross Wright

 Ross Wright (born 28 September 1952) is a former Australian rules footballer who played with Essendon in the Victorian Football League (VFL).
 He won Essendon's under-19s best and fairest in 1971.
 Wright later played for Hobart in the Tasmanian Football League from 1975 to 1977, coming runner-up in the league best and fairest in 1976.
 He then spent five season with Camberwell in the Victorian Football Association (VFA), winning premierships in 1979 and 1981.
-At a representative level, Wright played for Tasmania in 1976 and the VFA from 1979–81.
+At a representative level, Wright played for Tasmania in 1976 and the VFA from 1979 to 1981.
 He finished his career playing for his old side East Ringwood.